Accident and Emergency Services

-The Accident and Emergency department (A&E) at Gleneagles Hospitals is a service that is available 24 hours a day, throughout the year.
-It is led by a dedicated team of doctors and nurses who are specially trained for emergency situations.
-The team at A&E department is responsible to treat patients who are present with life threatening and serious conditions that require immediate medical attention.
+At Gleneagles Hospitals, the Accident and Emergency Department (A&E) Services are available 24 hours a day, throughout the year.
+Led by a dedicated team of doctors and nurses specially trained for emergency situations, they are responsible in treating patients (adults, children, pregnant women) who are present with life-threatening and serious conditions that require immediate medical attention.

 On arrival at the A&E, patients are assessed, prioritised, and treated in terms of clinical needs.

 Select the nearest Gleneagles Hospital in Malaysia for A&E and Ambulance Services.

 Consider the following Standard Operating Procedures (SOPs) for accident and emergency cases that happen in your presence:

 - If possible, get someone to drive you or be accompanied.

 - Carry a mobile device in case you need to call an emergency or someone along the way.